 For LTE, Verizon uses bands 4 (1700c), 5 (850) and 13 (700).
 Band 13 is Verizon's primary LTE band.
 Band 4, which Verizon markets as XLTE and band 5, are used to provide increased speed and capacity in urban areas.

 Sprint uses the 800 Mhz and 1900 Mhz bands for voice, 1xRTT (2G) and EVDO (3G) data

 For LTE Sprint uses bands 25 (1900), 26 (800) and 41 (2500).
 Band 25 is Sprint's primary LTE band.
-Bands 26 and 41 are used to increase capacity and speed.
-Sprint markets service using all three LTE bands as Sprint Spark.
+Bands 26 is used to improve building penetration.

 To be sure that a phone will work to its fullest or at all with a given carrier you need to know which bands it supports.